Frequently asked questions

 Do I need planning permission for solar panels?

 Usually no. Most domestic rooftop systems are covered by permitted development rights.
 Exceptions include listed buildings, conservation areas, and some flat-roof setups where panels project above limits.
-We check this during your survey before installation is booked.
+We check this before your installation is booked.

 Is it worth getting battery storage with solar panels?